-A fresh coat of stain can revitalize and refresh your deck's overall look, and even your whole home.
+A fresh coat of deck stain can revitalize and refresh your deck's overall look, and even your whole home.
 Beyond mere appearances, staining your deck will help protect the wood from the elements, adding years to its natural life.
 There are endless choices for deck stains, and it can be overwhelming to know how to choose the right deck stain for you.
 We've put together this wood staining guide for buyers so you can make the best decision for your deck.
-Read on to find out everything you need to know about choosing deck stain.
+Read on to find out everything you need to know about how to choose a deck stain.

 Types of Wood Decking